Award Winners

 DGPA ”Young Scientist Award” 2006:

-Dr. Stefan Debener (MRC Institute of Hearing Research in Southampton)
+MRC Institute of Hearing Research in Southampton, UK

 In cooperation with the DGPA (Deutsche Gesellschaft für Psychophysiologie und ihre Anwendung, www.dgpa.de) Brain Products has announced and financed the Young Scientist Award 2006...